shama/oven/README.md

 Oven is a CakePHP plugin that enables you to bake an entire app from a single [json recipe](https://github.com/shama/oven/blob/master/Config/config.json) file.
-It allows you to then edit your app as you would normally and later rebake as needed without overwriting your code.
+It allows you to then edit your app as you would normally and later re-bake as needed without overwriting your code.
 It also includes an easily override-able scaffolding/CMS controlled by your recipe file.